sifive/meta-sifive/README.md

 # meta-sifive
 SiFive BSPs layer for OpenEmbedded/Yocto

-“Work in progress for HiFive Premier P550.
-Full support will be coming soon”

 ## Description

 This is the general hardware-specific BSP layer for the SiFive boards.